DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-Now we need to specify by which column we wish to filter our grid.
-The `columnName` option is appropriate for this task.
+We should allow a user to specify the initial filter value.
+To do this, add the `defaultFilterValue` property to the plugin.
+The prefix is used by convention: all properties that specify default values in [uncontrolled mode](./controlled-and-uncontrolled-modes.md) should be prefixed with `default`.
+This tutorial does not cover the implementation of the controlled mode.

-In addition, to the `columnName` option, let's add the `filterValue` property to allow a user to apecify initial filter value.
-Since we are not going to implement [controlled](./controlled-and-uncontrolled-modes.md) mode for this plugin add the `default` prefix to the property name according to the naming convention.
-So, the final name will be `defaultFilterValue`.
-When a user selects a value in our select box, this value will be changed.
-In this case, save it in the state object of our component as shown below:
+When a user selects a value in the select box, the `defaultFilterValue` will be changed.
+Save it in the component's state as shown below.

 *file toolbar-filter-state.js:*
 ```jsx